Grow Your Own (sculpture)

-Grow Your Own is a public sculpture situated in Forrest Place, located in the central business district of Perth, Western Australia.
+Grow Your Own is a public sculpture situated in Forrest Place, located in the central business district (CBD) of Perth, Western Australia.
 Created by artist James Angus and unveiled in 2011, the sculpture is notable for its large scale, bright green colour, and abstract form.
-It has become a prominent city landmark and is colloquially referred to as the Cactus due to its resemblance with a stylised plant.
-Other nicknames include the Antenna, with some suggesting it symbolises an antenna which has fallen off one of the surrounding buildings.
+It has become a landmark and meeting place, and is colloquially referred to as the Cactus due to its resemblance with a stylised plant.

 Description and history

 The sculpture stands at approximately 6.5 m tall, 11 m long and 3 m wide.
 It is made from hollow-cast aluminium, steel, and painted in industrial-grade enamel.

 The sculpture is inspired by the grow-your-own organic farming movement of the early 20th century which coincided with the beginnings of Modernist sculpture.
 Angus wanted the sculpture to interact with its surroundings saying "There are all these viewing angles where you map the shape of the sculpture against the city that has already been built.
 It is sort of like a template for the future but also something that looked like it came from the past."